-My third novel, and one which took seven years to complete, is available from Kindle.
+My third novel, and one which took seven years to complete, is available from Kindle Direct Publishing.

-Derry, 1970, and Bill Hamilton is a part-time cop with a full-time grudge against the IRA, but following a violent confrontation with Jimmy Connolly, a teenager from a diehard republican family, Bill is forced to reassess his past as both are propelled towards a final reckoning with a bloody history.
+Derry, 1970, Bill Hamilton is a part-time cop with a full-time grudge against the IRA.
+Following a violent confrontation with Jimmy Connolly, a teenager from a diehard republican family, Bill is forced to reassess his past as both are propelled towards a final reckoning with a bloody history.